A benchmark for LHC searches for low-mass custodial fiveplet scalars in the Georgi-Machacek model: Low- benchmark

 \section{Low-$m_5$ benchmark}

-The low-$m_5$ benchmark plane, defined in terms of $m_5$ (for values between 50 and 550~GeV) and $s_H$, is designed as a complementary benchmark scenario to the H5plane benchmark which covers the $m_5$ range of $[200, 2000]$~GeV.
+The low-$m_5$ benchmark plane, parameterized in terms of $m_5$ (for values between 50 and 550~GeV) and $s_H$, is designed as a complementary benchmark scenario to the H5plane benchmark which covers the $m_5$ range of $[200, 2000]$~GeV.
 Its primary purpose is to facilitate the extension of current LHC searches to $m_5$ mass ranges below 200 GeV.
 In particular, since the Drell-Yan production cross section of $H^{++}H^{--}$ is independent of $s_H$, the ATLAS search for Drell-Yan production of $H^{++}H^{--}$ with decays to like-sign $W$ bosons~\cite{Aaboud:2018qcu} has the potential to exclude the entire parameter space below approximately 200 GeV if extended to masses below 200 GeV.
-The low-$m_5$ benchmark is specified in Table~\ref{tab:lowm5}, in a form that is compatible with the inputs of the version 1.4 and higher of the GM model calculator GMCALC ~\cite{Hartling:2014xma}.
-The benchmark is chosen to meet the following design considerations:
+The low-$m_5$ benchmark is specified in Table~\ref{tab:lowm5}, in a form that is compatible with the inputs of version 1.4 and higher of the GM model calculator GMCALC~\cite{Hartling:2014xma}.

+In order to establish a benchmark \emph{plane} with only two variable parameters, choices have to be made to fix the five otherwise-free parameters of the GM model.
+These choices are dictated by the intended purpose of the benchmark, together with convenience of implementation.
+The low-$m_5$ benchmark specifies the nine parameters of the GM model Lagrangian in terms of $m_h$, $G_F$, $m_5$, $s_H$, $\lambda_2$, $\lambda_3$, $\lambda_4$, $\lambda_5$, and $M_2$ (this set of input parameters is implemented as INPUTSET = 6 in the GMCALC code). $m_h = 125$~GeV and $G_F$ are fixed to their measured values.

+The other fixed (or dependent) parameters of the benchmark are chosen to meet the following design considerations:

-\begin{itemize} \item The couplings of $h$ are sufficiently close to their SM values to avoid constraints from $h$ signal strengths.
-The requirement that $h \to \gamma\gamma$ should not be modified too much by loops of light $H_5^+$ and $H_5^{++}$ scalars dictates the choice $\lambda_5 = -4 \lambda_2$, for which the $h H_5 H_5$ couplings go to zero in the limit $s_H \to 0$. \item $m_5$ is always less than $m_3$, to avoid decays $H_5 \to H_3 V$ or $H_5 \to H_3 H_3$. \item A sufficiently large portion of the $m_5$--$s_H$ plane is allowed by theoretical and indirect experimental (from $B$ physics and the $S$ parameter) constraints within the benchmark for $m_5$ values below 200~GeV. \end{itemize}
+\begin{itemize} \item The couplings of $h$ are sufficiently close to their SM values to avoid the benchmark being excluded by LHC measurements of $h$ signal strengths.
+The main hazard here is that $h \to \gamma\gamma$ could be significantly modified by light $H_5^+$ and $H_5^{++}$ scalars running in the loop, in addition to (heavier) $H_3^+$ in the loop.
+This possibility is conveniently avoided by the choice $\lambda_5 = -4 \lambda_2$, for which the $h H_5 H_5$ coupling strengths, given by